islab-sophia/pp-pad/README.md

 - color_std: Standard deviations of images in the dataset

 # Results
 The values in the following results were different from the original ICIP2023 paper[1], especially in meanE, because there were bugs in the initial implementation for calculating meanE.
 The following is the results obatained by the current code.
+The network was trained in 320 epoches.

 [Simple mean IOU (excluding background), meanE & disR (including background class)]
 - mIoU is simple mean of IoU, but not weighted average.
 The background class was excluded in the calculation of IoU.